keviinvh/HoK_Portfolio/README.md

 # Learning Goals:

- - Keep advancing my knowledge in SQL and Tableau.
- - Learn Python for data scraping, data cleaning, and mathematical operations (pandas, NumPy).
  - Learn R data language for versatility purposes
- - Take my skills with SQL, Tableau, and PowerBI to the next level
+ - Improve skills with SQL, Tableau, and PowerBI
- - Increase speed and efficiency
- - Keep learning and improving
  - Learn CSS, HTML, and Java for web development
+ - Build a website